dw-jet/tech-writing-samples/src/gradient-border.md

 <img src="second.png" width="40%" />

 ## <a id="gradient-background"></a>Set a linear gradient background

-Now that we have a button to work with, we can set up the gradient border on the **Link block**.
+Great!
+Now you have a button to work with, set up the gradient border on the **Link block**.

 1. Open **Style panel** > **Backgrounds**
 1. Click the **Image & gradient** "plus" icon